developerKhusanjon/mojave/README.md

-# Mohave
+# Mojave
 Simplified build tool inspired by Gradle

-Mohave is going to power more features to define customized commands
+Mojave is going to power more features to define customized commands